 This policy applies to videos, video descriptions, comments, live streams, and any other YouTube product or feature.
 Keep in mind that this isn't a complete list.
 Please note these policies also apply to external links in your content.
 This can include clickable URLs, verbally directing users to other sites in video, as well as other forms.

 If the primary purpose is educational, documentary, scientific, or artistic in nature, we may allow content that includes harassment.
-These exceptions are not a free pass to harass someone.
+These exceptions are not a pass to harass someone.
 Some examples include:

 - Debates related to high-profile officials or leaders: Content featuring debates or discussions of topical issues concerning individuals who have positions of power, like high-profile government officials or CEOs of major multinational corporations.

 - Scripted performances: Insults made in the context of an artistic medium such as scripted satire, stand up comedy, or music (such as a diss track).
-Note: This exception is not a free pass to harass someone and claim “I was joking.”
+Note: This exception is not a pass to harass someone and claim “I was joking.”

 - Harassment education or awareness: Content that features actual or simulated harassment for documentary purposes or with willing participants (such as actors) to combat cyberbullying or raise awareness.